Take the 5 Hikes Challenge This Fall

 Blaze a fistful of trails through NH's forests, mountains

-The Society for the Protection of New Hampshire Forests has organized a hike-it-yourself Autumn adventure that’ll put participants right in the middle of the state’s most eye-popping season.
+For the second year in a row, the Society for the Protection of New Hampshire Forests has organized a hike-it-yourself Autumn adventure that’ll put participants right in the middle of the state’s most eye-popping season.

 The 5 Hikes Challenge is a self-managed series of excursions located throughout New Hampshire, offering hikers a chance to explore new trails and get themselves a little swag while they’re at it.
 Finish five hikes and you’ll get a buff, a map and a hiking patch.